Preeti Vasudevan: Artistic Director

 Preeti’s years of teaching children alongside her more “grown-up” work take inspiration from her own young daughter, seeing the world and its future through her eyes.
 For Preeti, RCP stories are a source of eternal curiosity and wonder that children remind you to never lose as you grow older.

-Alexandra Seneca: Manager of Marketing & Communications
+Mia Kovalyak: Manager of Design and Marketing Communications